 - Mushrooms.
 Optional, but so, so good.

 - Pesto.
 Homemade or store-bought.
+Here is a kale version too.

 - Parmesan cheese.
 Grated, if you please.